jmount1992/dummy-website-3/README.md

     touch Gemfile
     ```

 3. Add the following to the Gemfile.
+We will talk about this more later.
     ```ruby
     source "https://rubygems.org"
-    gem "jekyll"
+    gem "github-pages", "~> 220", group: :jekyll_plugins
     ```

 4. Install the Gems